Music and entertainment world reacts to Russia's invasion of Ukraine

 UK Prime Minister Boris Johnson said that the outbreak of conflict in Ukraine was a “catastrophe for our continent”.
 He is set to make an address to the nation this morning before speaking to fellow leaders of the G7 today.

-Reactions to the situation in Ukraine from prominent figures in the worlds of music, entertainment and politics have been posted on social media this morning, with the likes of Foals’ Yannis Philippakis, London Mayor Sadiq Khan, Taika Waititi and Amanda Palmer all speaking in support of Ukraine.
+Reactions to the situation in Ukraine from prominent figures in the worlds of music, entertainment and politics have been posted on social media this morning, with the likes of Foals’ Yannis Philippakis, Bring Me The Horizon‘s Oli Sykes, Franz Ferdinand‘s Alex Kapranos, London Mayor Sadiq Khan, Taika Waititi and Amanda Palmer all speaking in support of Ukraine.

 You can see a selection of those posts about Ukraine below.